thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 We also assume that you have Nginx and Postgres (version 10 by default) running in Docker containers and reachable via 'private' network.
-We also make a few assumptions regards directories that will be used as volumes for static assets, media, etc. You can find these paths in `fabfile.py` and `docker-compose.production.yml`.
+We also make a few assumptions regards directories that will be used as volumes for static assets, etc. You can find these paths in `fabfile.py` and `docker-compose.production.yml`.

 ### Types of deploys